Science Says These Apps Can Really Fight Anxiety and Depression

-The downloads that could keep you from feeling down in the dumps, according to new research from Northwestern Medicine.
+These are the downloads that could keep you from feeling depression and anxiety, according to new research from Northwestern Medicine.

-Today, the right app can help you sleep better, train harder, eat cleaner, and—according to new research from Northwestern Medicine and funded by the National Institutes of Health—even reduce symptoms of depression and anxiety.
+Today, the right app can help you sleep better, train harder, eat cleaner, and-according to new research from Northwestern Medicine and funded by the National Institutes of Health-some apps can even reduce symptoms of anxiety and depression.

 So what makes these 13 stand out from the more than 1,500 depression-related apps that already exist?